Title Loans: What You Need to Know + 9 Title Lenders to Avoid (If Possible)

 Online lenders are easily recognizable.
 Many will have a slogan along the lines of: “No store visit required.
 We come to you!”

-If there’s a co-borrower, both parties will have to fill out the application and sign for the loan.
+Yes, but if there’s a co-borrower, both parties will have to fill out the application and sign for the loan.
 The co-borrower will also need to provide the same information – an ID card, proof of residence, etc. They might also have to go through a credit check if required by the lender.

 If the loan has co-borrowers on it, it will show both names on it.
 If you choose to add or remove a co-borrower later, you’ll need to update the title to show the change.